cueltschey/cueltschey/README.md

 > * The end result is a very effecient autocomplete bar that can work well with any project

 **Dictionary Chrome Extension**
-> Primary language: Typescript
->
 > I wanted to make a deploy a simple dictionary chome extension that can look up words and give
-> pronounciations.
-The end result turned out really well.
+> pronounciations in the browser.
+I made the app using react and typescript, then published to the chrome app store.
 >
-> * It can look up a highlighted word when you click the icon
+> * Looks up a highlighted word in the merriam-webster dictionary when you click the icon
 > * Gives definitions usages and pronounciation
 > * Workst seemlessly in chrome browser
 > * It will be deployed on the chrome store soon